blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/honeyuser/honeyuser.md

 ![](attachment/Clipboard_2021-03-12-11-32-18.png)

 Just for a bit of reference.
-We did this locally as an example of setting this up on a full SIEM.
+We did this locally as an example of setting this up on a full SIEM.<br>
 We did it in less than 20 min.
 Your SIEM team working with your AD Ops team should be able to pull this off.